SaaS referral program

 Trello

-This reduced friction and increased adoption.
+This reduced friction and encouraged users to invite colleagues naturally.

 Notion